fiamma-chain/fiamma-docs/our-product-suite/bitvm-powered-zkp-verification-layer/introduction/why-fiamma.md

 **Centralization of Off-Chain State Verification**:

-* Fiamma consists of both objective POS node module and interrsubjective mobile node module.
+* Fiamma consists of both objective POS node module and intersubjective mobile node module.
 * The discrepancy between the results of intersubjective and objective node modules would be settled by Bitcoin network via BitVM2.
 * By this approach, Fiamma eliminates the reliance on a single sequencer, thus preventing a single point of failure and promoting a more democratic verification process.